raibisch/M5IsobusVT/README.md

 * Don't add M5Stack as external lib, because there are some changes to the original lib.
 Changes from the original code are marked with 'huebner'
 * We have changed the ESP32-Arduino default stack size, so if you compile it outside from Platform-IO change the stack size in the arduino startup code.

+**!!
+DONT USE IN IN A REAL TRACTOR - ONLY FOR EDUCATION AND TRAINING IN LAB !!**

 ### PlatformIO and Arduino-IDE

 Projekt was build and testet with PlatformIO, for Arduino-IDE we will add in future some extra infos.